Knowledge of calculus, linear algebra/matrix methods, computer programming, probability and statistics.

 Baccalaureate degree from a regionally accredited university in Engineering, Computer Science, Mathematics, Statistics, Physics, Quantitative Management or a similar field.

-A GPA of 3.0 or higher in the final two years of undergraduate study (including all coursework completed after the first 60 semester hours or the first 90 quarter hours).
+A GPA of 3.0 or higher in all coursework completed after the first 60 semester hours or the first 90 quarter hours (typically this is roughly equivalent to the final two years of undergraduate study).
 Grades in the prerequisite coursework shown above are particularly important.
 For applicants who fall slightly short of this requirement, exceptions can sometimes be made when the rest of the application is strong.
 Contact us for a preliminary review of your eligibility (firstname.lastname@example.org or 352.392.0928).

 Two years of full-time, professional work experience (or equivalent) is preferred.
 Exceptions can sometimes be made when the rest of the application is strong.
 Contact us for a preliminary review of your eligibility (email@example.com or 352.392.0928).

 The GRE is required unless you already have an approved advanced degree.
 If you already have an advanced degree and would like confirmation about this requirement, please contact us.
 Typically, applicants will not need to retake the GRE if they have a master’s degree from a regionally accredited program that requires the GRE or GMAT for admission.
 The GRE is only one of several factors that are used to determine admission to ISE graduate programs, and is rarely the primary determining factor.
 See www.gre.org for testing sites and registration procedures.

 Our current GRE score requirements are:

 - A combined verbal reasoning and quantitative reasoning score of at least 295

 - A quantitative reasoning score of at least 148